-Our proof of Theorem 2 is algorithmic in nature; in fact, we describe an algorithm which, when given the sequences a, b and c, as input, will run in polynomial time, and either output a derivation of the desired inequality as a product of a polynomial number of Hölder and $L_p$ monotonicity inequalities, or the algorithm will output a witness from which a pair of sequences $(x)j, (y)j$ that violate the inequality can be constructed.
-It is worth stressing that the algorithm is efficient despite the fact that the shortest counter-example sequences $(x)j, (y)j$ might require a doubly-exponential number of terms (doubly-exponential in the number of bits required to represent the sequences a, b, c-see Example 3).
+Our proof of Theorem 2 is algorithmic in nature; in fact, we describe an algorithm which, when given the sequence of triples $(a, b, c)i$ as input, will run in polynomial time, and either output a derivation of the desired inequality as a product of a polynomial number of Hölder and $L_p$ monotonicity inequalities, or the algorithm will output a witness from which a pair of sequences $(x)j, (y)j$ that violate the inequality can be constructed.
+It is worth stressing that the algorithm is efficient despite the fact that the shortest counter-example sequences $(x)j, (y)j$ might require a doubly-exponential number of terms (doubly-exponential in the number of bits required to represent the sequence of triples $(a, b, c)i$ -see Example 3).

 The characterization of Theorem 2 seems to be a useful and general tool, and seems absent from the literature, perhaps because linear programming duality is an unexpected tool with which to analyze such inequalities.
-The ability to efficiently verify inequalities of the above form greatly simplified the tasks of proving our instance optimality results; we believe this tool will prove useful to others, and plan to post our Matlab linear programming implementation of this inequality prover/refuter on our websites.
+The ability to efficiently verify inequalities of the above form greatly simplified the tasks of proving our instance optimality results; we believe this tool will prove useful to others and have made a Matlab implementation of our inequality prover/refuter publicly available at http://theory.stanford.edu/~valiant/code.